carbonfive/intro-to-git/slides/slides.md

 ---

-### ⚡️ Definition!
+### 📖 Definition!

 #### Commit

-A saved record of a set of changes to files in a repository.
+Contains a record of the changes to files in a repository.

-Also known as a *"revision"*
+--

+Contains a reference to the commit that preceded it.

+--

+Other metadata, like a summary, a description, and date.

+--

+It only stores enough information about the "change" to a file, instead of the entire file itself!

 --